charlesvill/ObsidianVault/Computer Science/Full Stack Dev/Backend/The back end.md

 - forms are good for sending data to json but should change their content type in the response header to application/json

+###### using Nouns in endpoints instead of Verbs
+- instead of using endpoint name such as '/getArticles' you want to stick with nouns of the resource you're accessing since the http verbs are standardized way of expressing the CRUD methods